 - Admission to teacher preparation and to graduate study

 - Completed application and transcripts submitted by established deadlines

-- Passing scores on applicable Praxis II specialty tests accompanying application
+- Passing score on applicable Praxis II specialty test(s) accompanying application

-- Passing scores on the Virginia Communication and Literacy Assessment
+- Passing score on the Virginia Communication and Literacy Assessment

 - Obtain application form from the Student Services Center